mrmazz24/Latin101/reading1.md

 Terrae is genitive, working with filius in the accusative.

 (4) What is the antecedent of hic?
-Antaus is the antecedent of hic.
+Antaeus is the antecedent of hic.

 (5) What case is armis?
 Armis is in the ablative case.